Producers Guild Awards 2018 Winners: The Complete List

 Producers: Amy Pascal, Steven Spielberg, Kristie Macosko Krieger

-Producers: Guillermo del Toro, J. Miles Dale
+WINNER: The Shape Of Water, Producers: Guillermo del Toro, J. Miles Dale

 Three Billboards Outside Ebbing, Missouri